 “You have to be like Superman for your kids” This is what my Uncle told me once when we were talking about how to raise kids.
 It was his advice to me.
 He meant well.
 He was being supportive and encouraging.
-The advice also meant that I needed to be strong, capable and be like a hero to my kids.
+But I dug a little deeper and it seemed the advice also meant that I needed to be strong, capable and be like a hero to my kids.
 Not so bad…or is it?

 Authentic is the new strong.
 Truth is your new super power.
 If you aren’t feeling confident, that’s okay.
 If you need help, ask for it.
 If you are scared of something, say so.
 It will free you from the facade and provide your children with a real model to learn from.